 Ariella and I visited about 15 counters or shops in several of the exchanges (as well as some standalone shops).
 For the purpose of this article, I will focus on the three best options I found.
 All of them were GIA certified and excellent cuts.

 The first choice was at one of the counters in an exchange.
 After going back and forth, they showed us a nice 1.07ct G SI2 in a pave setting for $8,500.
 The inclusion wasn’t particularly great (I noticed it easily and Ariella, a novice, noticed it after a little inspection), so I will try to compare apples to apples here.
-I found a similar setting on Blue Nile for $1,330.
-I added this 1.04 F SI2 from Blue Nile for comparison.
-Adding them together and your bill comes out to about $6,119.
-So you are looking at a savings of almost 30% buying online over buying here.
+I found a similar setting on Blue Nile for $1,700.
+I added this 1.05 G SI2 from Blue Nile for comparison.
+Adding them together and your bill comes out to about $5,700.
+So you are looking at savings of more than 30% buying online over buying here.

 The other diamond they pushed very hard was a 1.65ct H VVS2 for $16,632.
 This diamond was actually gorgeous.
 But again, the price is very high.
-Here is an identical diamond from Blue Nile for only $13,936.
+Here is an almost identical diamond from James Allen for only $14,400.

 It just seems like they don’t bring enough to the table.
 They are not a rip-off, but you seem to be paying a premium for no added value.

 The New York Diamond District is a great tourist place to visit.
-It’s a unique experience where you can people watch and window shop at the same time.
-There is something alluring to sounds of the negotiations in the exchanges.
+It’s a unique experience where you can people-watch and window shop at the same time.
+There is something alluring to the sounds of the negotiations in the exchanges.
 But when you get down to it, there just doesn’t seem to be much of a reason to buy a diamond there.

-As we explained above, the companies were not competitive on price.
-Why go through the headaches of shopping around in area that has no frills and the best deal you are going to get is still 20% more expensive than you can find online.
+As we explained above, the companies were not competitive in price.
+Why go through the headaches of shopping around in an area that has no frills and the best deal you are going to get is still 20% more expensive than you can find online?
 It just seems like the best way to maximize your budget would be to shop online at a reputable retailer like Blue Nile or James Allen.